hfboyce/tableau_course/_build/html/_sources/intro.md

 - Create separate plots using worksheets
 - Change datatype
 - Create a bar chart
-- Create a scatter plot
+- Create a map
+- Asking questions to explore

 ### Lesson 2 - Viz Types and the Tableau Dashboard